srobo/team-emails/SR2023/2022-11-26-kit-update-marker-sizes-and-more.md

 Hi,

-We've released version [2023.1.0 of SR OS][sr-os-update], the software which runs on the brain board.
+We're delighted to announce the release of [version 2023.1.0][sr-os-update] of the Student Robotics OS, the software which runs on the brain board.
 This includes a number of changes to the vision system, including the update for the recent marker (and token) size change.

 As you are hopefully already aware, markers are now 80mm (down from 100mm) and the Bronze & Silver tokens are 130 ±10mm (up from 110mm).